lmc-eu/spirit-design-system/packages/web-twig/src/Resources/components/Toast/README.md

 👉 Please note only the _visible_ ToastBar components are scrollable.
 Collapsed items are not accessible until visible items are dismissed.

-👉 For the sake of simplicity, the collapsible items limit cannot be configured at the moment.
+👉 For the sake of simplicity, the collapsible items limit cannot be configured now.

 ### API